Last updated: June 1, 2023

-The World Health Organization has declared the coronavirus outbreak a global pandemic.
-The State of Maryland is continuing to operate under a state of emergency, and all levels of government are taking a comprehensive approach to keep Marylanders safe.
-For Maryland’s confirmed COVID-19 cases to date, check the Maps.
+The COVID-19 coronavirus outbreak is a global pandemic.
+The State of Maryland is operating under a state of emergency, and all levels of government are taking a comprehensive approach to keep Marylanders safe.
+For Maryland and Anne Arundel County confirmed COVID-19 cases to date, check the Maps.
 To slow the spread of COVID-19 and get the country back to normal, individuals will need to stay at home except for essential travel, practice social distancing when in public (at least 6 feet away from others), wear face covers in public, and take healthy hygiene measures including frequent handwashing.